-Second, the likelihood of future changes to the TRM has the potential to result in further downward adjustments to savings in future versions of the TRM (2013 - 2015) and could reduce the savings attributable to energy-efficiency measures.
-In an attempt to address this uncertainty, PPL Electric designed its Plan to use the savings assumptions from the Commission's proposed 2013 TRM.
-Those savings are generally lower than the 2012 TRM and the savings used in the SWE's Market Potential Study.
-If there are further reduction in savings in 2013, 2014, or 2015 TRMs, PPL Electric would likely have to adjust its mix of measures, programs, and sectors to attempt to accommodate the lower savings and reach the compliance target.
-Further, PPL Electric has designed its Phase II Plan to exceed the compliance target by 2.5%.
-In addition, PPL Electric estimates a carryover of 110,000 MWh/yr. from Phase I. The over-compliance and carryover provides the flexibility to accommodate lower per-measure savings or to provide additional savings to customers.
+Second, the likelihood of future changes to the TRM has the potential to result in further adjustments to savings in future versions of the TRM (2013 - 2015 for the initial EE&C Plan and 2014 - 2015 TRMs for this revised EE&C Plan) and could reduce the savings attributable to energy-efficiency measures.
+In an attempt to address this uncertainty, PPL Electric designed its Plan to use the savings assumptions from the Commission's proposed 2014 TRM.
+If there are further changes in savings in 2014, or 2015 TRMs, PPL Electric may have to adjust its mix of measures, programs, and sectors to reflect those changes.
+Further, PPL Electric's Phase II Plan is projected to exceed the compliance target by approximately 42%, including an estimated carryover of 551,704 MWh/yr. from Phase I. The over-compliance and carryover will provide the flexibility to accommodate lower per-measure savings, higher than expected program acquisition costs, and newer technology since the Plan was filed.